aerospike/backup-go/cmd/asrestore/readme.md

     # The password used to decrypt the key file if encrypted.
     key-file-password: ""
 restore:
   # The directory that holds the backup files.
-Required, unless --input-file is used.
+Required, unless input-file is used.
   directory: continue_test
   # Used to restore to a different namespace.
 Example: source-ns,destination-ns
-  # Restoring to different namespace is incompatible with --mode=asbx.
   namespace: source-ns1
   # Only restore the given sets from the backup.
   # Default: restore all sets.
-  # Incompatible with --mode=asbx.
   set-list: set1,set2
   # Only restore the given bins in the backup.
   # If empty, include all bins.
-  # Incompatible with --mode=asbx.
   bin-list: bin1,bin2
   # The number of restore threads.
 Accepts values from 1-1024 inclusive.
   # If not set, the default value is automatically calculated and appears as the number of CPUs on your machine.